-For this reason, the average premiums for homeowners insurance in Arkansas is significantly above the U.S. average and the state ranks amongst the costliest for property coverage in the country.
+For this reason, the average cost of homeowners insurance in Arkansas is significantly above the U.S. average and the state ranks amongst the costliest for property coverage in the country.
 The average cost of homeowners insurance in Arkansas is $2,142 per year for $250,000 in dwelling coverage.
-It may be on the high side, but you may be able to beat the average by choosing from the companies providing the best homeowners insurance in Arkansas.
+It may be on the high side, but you can find the most competitive rate for your situation by comparing quotes from some of the best homeowners insurance companies in Arkansas.

 Best home insurance companies in Arkansas

 If you are a resident looking for the best Arkansas homeowners insurance companies, you will likely find it helpful to compare options from available national and regional providers in your area.
-The benefit of conducting research is that you are more likely to find the best home insurance for your needs at the best rates.
-With information provided by the J.D.
-Power 2020 U.S. Property Claims Satisfaction Study and our own methodology, including 2021 rates obtained from Quadrant Information Services, we selected four companies as the best of the best by taking into account costs, coverage options and professional ratings.
+The benefit of conducting research is that you are more likely to find the best home insurance rates for your coverage needs.
+By utilizing 2021 J.D.
+Power U.S. Property Claims Satisfaction Study scores and Bankrate’s methodology, including analysis of 2021 average rates obtained from Quadrant Information Services, Bankrate’s insurance editorial team selected five companies to include in this review.

 |Home insurance company||Average annual premium for $250k dwelling coverage||J.D.
 Power score|

-Auto-owners Insurance is one of the oldest insurance providers in the state.
-It has been around for over 100 years, is available in 26 states, and has almost three million policyholders.
+Auto-Owners is one of the oldest insurance providers in the state.
+It has been around for over 100 years and has almost three million policyholders, but is available in only 26 states.
 Auto-Owners offers more than just home insurance.
 It offers car and life insurance as well, making it easy for policyholders to bundle and save.

 Learn more: Auto-Owners Insurance review